yardasol/2025-yardas-transport-independent-depletion/pres/speaker_notes.md

 - The driving mechanism of a nuclear reator is the fission chain reaction.
 - neutron hits uranium, causing it to split.
 - Releases new elements, neutrons, energy in form of heat
+- Some nuclei will absorb a neutron becoming a different isotope of the same elment, or convert that neutron into a proton and become a new elment entirely
+- Some of the nuclei produced are unstable and will spontaneously decay.
+    Sometimes this releasses a neutron.
 - Reactors designed to ensure neutrons consumed = neutrons released
+- Cocnentration of nuclides in reactor is constantly changing due to fission, neutron capture, and radioactive decay

 # Slide 5
 - While the reactor is running, Uranium is used up, elements released from